Stefan Savić

-Stefan Savić (Montenegrin Cyrillic: Стефан Савић, [stêfaːn sâʋitɕ]; born 8 January 1991) is a Montenegrin professional footballer who plays for La Liga club Atlético Madrid and the Montenegro national team as a central defender.
+Stefan Savić (Montenegrin Cyrillic: Стефан Савић, [stêfaːn sâʋitɕ]; born 8 January 1991) is a Montenegrin professional footballer who plays as a centre-back for Süper Lig club Trabzonspor and the Montenegro national team.

 Born in Mojkovac, Savić started his career at the local club Brskovo, before moving to BSK Borča, and then to Partizan.
 He won the double with Partizan, and then joined Manchester City for £6 million, winning the Premier League title in his only season there.
-In 2012, he was transferred to Fiorentina, making over 100 appearances across three seasons before signing with Atlético Madrid in 2015, where he won the UEFA Europa League and UEFA Super Cup in 2018.
+In 2012, he was transferred to Fiorentina, making over 100 appearances across three seasons before signing with Atlético Madrid in 2015, where his team reached the 2016 UEFA Champions League Final, won the UEFA Europa League and UEFA Super Cup in 2018, and won La Liga in 2021.

-A full international since 2010, Savić has made over fifty appearances and scored five goals for Montenegro.
+A full international since 2010, Savić has made over 70 appearances and scored nine goals for Montenegro.

 Club career

 Career in Serbia

 Savić began his professional career with BSK Borča during the 2008–09 season.
 In early 2010, he was on a ten-day trial with Arsenal.
 According to Savić, he had agreed to join Arsenal in the summer, but the transfer never went through.

 On 29 August 2010, it was announced that Savić had signed for Partizan on a four-year contract and was given the number 15 shirt.
 He made four appearances in the 2010–11 UEFA Champions League group stage and helped the club win the double.